becarpenter/book6/2. IPv6 Basic Technology/Routing.md

 - Enterprise routers: Internal routers within a large enterprise network.

 - Subnet routers: Internal routers that support one or more links connecting end hosts (typically Ethernet or WiFi).
 Such a router will be the last-hop router for incoming traffic and the first-hop router for outgoing traffic.
-It must also provide Router Advertisement services for the end hosts, and either SLAAC or DHCPv6 or both.
+It must also provide Router Advertisement services for the end hosts, and either SLAAC or DHCPv6 or both \[See [2.
+Address resolution](../2.%20IPv6%20Basic%20Technology/Address%20resolution.md) etc.].

 - Customer Edge (CE) routers (domestic): These are cheap routers connecting home or small office networks to an ISP.
 They typically act as subnet routers too, but are unlikely to provide the full set of enterprise CE router services.